-On 8 April 1988, around 23 settlers entered the eastern part of Beita near Jabal Al-'Orma.
+On the day of the incident, around 23 settlers entered the eastern part of Beita near Jabal Al-'Orma.
 Their goal was to enter Beita to challenge us.
 The settler guard in charge of the group, Roman Aldube, was armed with an M16 rifle.
 He was known for his violence.
-If a group wants to hike, they don't need rifles and they don't start shooting at people.
+If a group wants to hike, they don't need rifles and they don't start shooting at people.77

-Taysir further recalled his conversation with Roman Aldube, as he urged the settler group to leave Beita safely:
+Taysir further recalled his conversation with the settler group, as he urged them to take Roman Aldube's weapon and promised to lead them out:

 When I arrived at Jabal-Al-'Orma, I saw the settler group, but Aldube was not with them.
 I approached the settlers to advise them to take the gun from Aldube and I promised to walk them out of Beita safely.
 Suddenly, while I was talking to the other settlers, Aldube approached me, screaming.
 I tried to convince him to give his rifle to the other guard.
 He insisted that he was not afraid, and that he bears the responsibility of the group...
 He then pointed his rifle at my stomach.
 I told him again to put the rifle away, but he shot me at point-blank in my stomach...
-As I was falling to the ground from the injury, I heard a group of Beita residents calling in one voice 'Allahu Akbar' and they surrounded the settler group.
+As I was falling to the ground from the injury, I heard a group of Beita residents calling in one voice 'Allah Akbar' and they surrounded the settler group.78 bowel resected.
+He underwent 10 surgeries, including six in the stomach and back and four in his lower limbs.
+After his latest surgery in 2018, the doctor diagnosed that a clot in his artery was impeding blood flow to his legs.79

 Taysir, 34 years on, still suffers partial paralysis in his lower limb.
 In the immediate aftermath of his injury, he could not feel his legs.
 The at point-blank range bullet to his stomach caused a nervous damage in his spine.
-For around 30 years, he suffered tremendously due to his injury, including the development of some 370 bedsores in his leg, as he also had a third of his bowel resected.
-He underwent 10 surgeries, including six in the stomach and back and four in his lower limb.
-After his latest surgery in 2018, the doctor diagnosed that a clot in his artery was impeding blood flow to his legs.
+For around 30 years, he suffered tremendously due to his injury, including the development of some 370 bedsores in his leg, as he also had a third of his

-Interview with Taysir Al-Sheikh Saleh Khreiwesh, 63, resident of Beita, on 8 June 2022, on file with Al-Haq.
+76 Interview with Taysir Al-Sheikh Saleh Khreiwesh, 63, resident of Beita, on 8 June 2022, on file with Al-Haq.